virtualgraham/wasm-graph-app/README.md

-## WASM Graph App
+## Gizmo Graph DB

-A Graph Database targeting Web Assembly that implements the Gremlin query engine from [Cayley](https://github.com/cayleygraph/cayley).
+A Rust port of the [Cayley Graph Database](https://github.com/cayleygraph/cayley) query engine.
+Initially this will be a queryable graph database targeting web assembly.
+But potentially it could be modified to be used as an cross-platform embedable graph database if a Javascript runtime was included, such as [Deno](https://deno.land/).
 It is currently structured as a hybrid web application to simplify testing and debugging during development.
 Later it will be restructured to work as an npm package.